Dobli/pinger/README.md

 # Pinger

-This an python application which sends ping commands to PCs to check whether if they are turned on.
+This is an python application which sends ping commands to PCs to check whether they are turned on or not.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->